Bifidobacterium lactis BB-12®

-In the gold standard trial by Vlieger, AM. et al (2009) 118 infants aged 3-24 months took either B. lactis BB-12® supplemented formula or placebo for 18 months.
-Investigating long term intake of B. lactis BB-12®, they assessed infant growth, general wellbeing and intestinal health as well as tolerance and adverse events.
-Overall, the B. lactis BB-12® supplement was well tolerated, showing no significant differences compared to placebo with regards to growth rate, health care attention or day-care absenteeism.
-However the B. lactis BB-12® supplemented group did see improvements in infant wellbeing, with reduced rates of colic and irritability reported.
+In a gold standard trial by Saavedra et al (2004) 118 infants aged 3-24 months took either B. lactis BB-12® and S. thermophilus supplemented formula or placebo for 18 months.
+Investigating long term intake of these strains, they assessed infant growth, general wellbeing and intestinal health as well as tolerance and adverse events.
+Overall, the B. lactis BB-12® and S. thermophilus supplement was well tolerated, showing no significant differences compared to placebo with regards to growth rate, health care attention or day-care absenteeism.
+Additionally, the B. lactis BB-12® and S. thermophilus supplemented group saw improvements in infant wellbeing, with reduced rates of colic and irritability reported.

 Bifidobacterium lactis BB-12® and Constipation and Healthy Bowel Function